SURFnet/Stepup-SFO-demo/README.md

 This demo shows two different methods of using SFO:

-1. Using SFO from an application.
+1. *Using SFO from an application*.
 This method is demonstrated by going to [http://localhost:8080](http://localhost:8080).
 You can find the "application" in the /src and /www directories.
+The application is in complete control over how and when the 1st and second factor of the user are authenticated.
-2. Advanced and optional -- Using SimpleSAMLphp as a SAML proxy.
-This method demonstrates how to stepup SimpleSAMLphp as SAML proxy that authenticates a user to the SFO endpoint.
-The first factor authentication of the user should be provided by the webserver (e.g. HTTP BasicAuth, IWA, etc).
-Setting this up is out of scope of the demo.
-An external SAML SP (not part of the demo) can then use SimpleSAMLphp proxy as IdP.
-The 'authsourcewrapper' module that is included in this demo is used to add the Subject NameID to the AuthnRequest that is required by SFO.
+2. Advanced and optional -- *Using SimpleSAMLphp as a SAML proxy* to handle the SFO authentication for another application.
+This method demonstrates how to setup SimpleSAMLphp as SAML proxy that receives an authentication request from an external application and takes care of the authentication of a user to the SFO endpoint on behalf of the external application.
+In this setup the first factor authentication of the user is provided by the webserver (e.g. using HTTP BasicAuth, IWA, etc) and is available in a `$_SERVER[]` variable or HTTP-header.
+Setting up this first factor authentication is out of scope of the demo.
+An external SAML SP (not part of the demo) can then use the SimpleSAMLphp proxy as IdP.
+The 'authsourcewrapper' module that is included in this demo is used to add the Subject NameID to the AuthnRequest that is required by SFO based on the first factor authentication from the webserver.

 ## Installation